 6.2 By virtue of section 9 of the TWA, if the Secretary of State considers that an application relates, wholly or in part, to proposals of national significance, he or she must refer the proposals to Parliament for approval, under the procedures set out below.
 This gives Parliament the opportunity to consider whether to endorse (in principle) schemes which are of importance to the country as a whole before the proposals are examined in greater detail at a public local inquiry.
 If both Houses of Parliament were to pass resolutions approving the proposals, this would not mean that the Secretary of State would have to make the order applied for.
 He or she could still decide, following a public inquiry, not to make the order, or to make it with modifications.
 If, however, Parliament were not to approve the proposals, the Secretary of State would be unable to make the order applied for, so the application could not be progressed any further.
-Hence, although the Parliamentary motions would be to "approve" the proposals, the real effect of the procedure is to give Parliament a right of veto, rather than a power of approval.
+Hence, although the Parliament a right of veto, rather than a power of approval.